underpig1/gbhi/README.md

 ---- This version is specifically meant for demo purposes ----

-All svg and png images and icons in this project are created by me.
+All svg and png images and icons in this project are created and owned by me.